 Know your material well enough to withstand anything that might interrupt you, like an errant question from an investor, an unplanned disturbance, and beyond.

 Ultimately, you'll want to know your presentation so well that nothing will be able to rattle you.
 While you may plan your presentation as a linear storyline, you might not get the opportunity to deliver it as intended.
-The investor might not be ready to sit through it all and ask you to jump around to the parts they are more interested in or feel that are at a higher priority.
+The investor might not be ready to sit through it all and ask you to jump around to the parts they are more interested in.
 You should be able to both keep your composure, cooperate and be a good sport about it.
 Don't take it as disrespect of your preparation, but rather a simple numbers game.
 You will meet dozens of investors to secure an investment, but a professional investor may well meet hundreds of entrepreneurs for any given investment.

 The company and the team are one